moxystudio/react-icon/README.md

 ## Usage

-Create an `react-icons` folder on your `shared/modules`, and export icons from there.
+Create a `react-icons` folder on your `shared/modules`, and export icons from there.

 ```js
 // shared/modules/react-icons/index.js